Cable-Billing/Shift-Timer/README.md

 ### Standard Users
 Standard users are presented with 3 options:
 1. 🔑 **Relog** - Opens the login menu for another user to login.
 2. ⌚ **Clock in/out** - Clocks the user in or out depending on if they are already clocked in or not.
-There is a 3 second delay on this so users don't acsidently clock in and then imediently out again.
+There is a 3 second delay on this so users don't accidentally clock in and then immediately out again.
 3. ❗ **Erase Shifts** - Prompts the user to agree with erasing all of thier shifts.

 ### Admin Users